LEARNAcademy/syllabus/rails_model/validations.md

 save!
 update
 update!
-valid?
-invalid?
 ```

 The bang versions (e.g. save!) raise an exception if the record is invalid. `save` and `update` will return `false`, `create` just returns the object the method was called on if it is invalid.

+### Valid?
-To verify whether or not an object is valid, Rails uses the `valid?` method.
+To verify whether or not an object is valid, Rails uses the `.valid?` method.
 You can also use this method on your own. `valid?` triggers your validations and returns true if no errors were found in the object, and false otherwise.

 ## To Access Errors